We are suffering an epidemic of body anxiety and body shame.

 I am not a doctor or nutritionist, so I am not writing about these issues from that perspective.
 Rather, I am an academic philosopher who is very interested in how our thinking patterns and beliefs are structured and how they help or discourage us from flourishing.

-Lastly, I have been a middle, high school or college instructor for the last twenty-four years, and I have seen first-hand how body-shame and body-anxiety can affect young women.
+Lastly, I have been a middle, high school or college instructor for the last twenty-four years.
+And I have seen first-hand how body-shame and body-anxiety can affect young women.
 I often write with these amazing women in mind, wishing them peace and freedom from suffering.

-I am writing primarily from these perspectives.
+So, I am writing primarily from these perspectives.

 How Do We Know If We Are Struggling With Body-Anxiety and Body-Shame?